 Lake Como, Italy

 Lake Como is one of the deepest lakes in Europe.
-It’s been a tourist attraction since Roman times and today, it continues to attract visitors from all around the world to see the wonderful views and many Hollywood and international starts to live here.
+It’s been a tourist attraction since Roman times and today, it continues to attract visitors from all around the world to see the wonderful views and many Hollywood and international stars to live here.

 Como is a paradise for water sports enthusiasts.
 People come here for water skiing, wakeboarding, sailing, windsurfing, diving, as well as paddle boarding, which took the world by storm in recent years.
 The surrounding mountains are great places for hiking and exploration, and since the place is warm even during winter, hikers can come here anytime of the year.